alx-home/msfs2024-vfrnav/README.md

 - Plan(s) de vol sur la carte
 - Navlog basé sur le(s) flight plan
 ___
-This is a pluggin for Microsoft simulator 2024 embeded EFB to retrieve what whas purposed with the add on sky4sim (abandoned).
+This is a pluggin for Microsoft simulator 2024 embeded EFB to retrieve what was purposed with the add on sky4sim (abandoned).

 - Enroute chart reader (VAC/pdf/...)
 - VFR Maps (OACI/Bing/Elevation/OpenStreetMap) (without aircraft position !!)